ubuntu/ubuntu-desktop-documentation/docs/how-to/upgrade-ubuntu/upgrade-to-ubuntu-interim.md

 :input: sudo do-release-upgrade
 ```

-You can add the `--devel-release` option to upgrade to the latest development release if the normal upgrade path is not yet available:
+If the normal upgrade path isn't available yet and you know what you're doing, you can also add the `--devel-release` option to upgrade to the latest development release:

 ```{terminal}
 :copy: